devPablo/Buttons-Collection/README.md

 # Buttons-Collection
-A collection of buttons made with HTML, CSS and Java Script
+A collection of buttons made with HTML, CSS and Java Script.